M E-MECHANICAL ENGINEERING

 Learning Outcomes

-4. Implement the knowledge and experiences in real-world engineering projects.
+4. Application of the theoretical methods into industrial robots, and implementation of the knowledge and experiences to real-world engineering projects.

 View Learning Outcomes